AI Crawler Comparison 2026: GPTBot, ClaudeBot, Perplexity, Google, Grok & More

 Block training, allow search

-Anyone who does not want their content used for AI training but wants to appear in search results and AI answers can block GPTBot and ClaudeBot while allowing PerplexityBot and Google-Extended.
+Anyone who does not want their content used for AI model training – but wants to appear in real-time AI search results – can block GPTBot, ClaudeBot, Applebot-Extended and Amazonbot while keeping PerplexityBot and Google-Extended active.
+This separates the training use case from the search visibility use case.

 Block all AI crawlers